 Retention analysis using customer engagement score

 A customer engagement score shows you how healthy your customers are.
-In other words, assigning a score to their engagement lets you understand early signs of churn.
+In other words, assigning a score to their engagement lets you understand the early signs of churn.

 The engagement score takes into account users’ interactions with your product’s key features and calculated a score for each user.